borg286/sevtech/README.md

     * Be careful to only put in the minimum carrots as the cauldron cooks any spare carrots.

     * Some youtubers show that you need a blue flame to stoke the cauldron.
-This in fact not needed for (most?/any?) recipes.
+This in fact not needed for (most?/any? ( This is needed for the potash recipe - at least the one with logs-) ) recipes.

 * Pork dinner: Cooked Pork+Baked Potato + raw Carrots gives **3% Vegetable, Protein**